Ownership of Carlsberg A/S

 THE FOUNDATION’S POLICY ON ENGAGED OWNERSHIP

-The Carlsberg Foundation exercises its engaged ownership with respect for the fact that Carlsberg A/S is a listed company with a considerable number of non-controlling shareholders.
+The Carlsberg Foundation exercises its committed ownership with respect for the fact that Carlsberg A/S is a listed company with a considerable number of non-controlling shareholders.

-The foundation also exercises its engaged ownership with respect for the fact that the management of Carlsberg A/S is the duty of the company’s executive committee and supervisory board.
+The foundation also exercises its committed ownership with respect for the fact that the management of Carlsberg A/S is the duty of the company’s executive committee and supervisory board.

 The Carlsberg Foundation’s ownership is exercised through dialogue and participation.
 The foundation’s board is represented on the board of Carlsberg A/S, and there is also regular dialogue between the foundation’s board of directors and the management of Carlsberg A/S to ensure that the foundation is kept informed of activities in Carlsberg A/S.